 International Humanitarian Law: Answers to Your Questions

-International humanitarian law regulates relations between States, international organizations and other subjects of international law.
+International humanitarian law regulates relations between States, international organizations and international law in case of armed conflict.
 It is a branch of public international law that consists of rules that, in times of armed conflict, seek – for humanitarian reasons – to protect persons who are not or are no longer directly participating in the hostilities, and to restrict means and methods of warfare.
 In other words, IHL consists of international treaty or customary rules (i.e. rules emerging from State practice and followed out of a sense of obligation) that are specifically meant to resolve humanitarian issues arising directly from armed conflict, whether of an international or a non- international character.

 This booklet is an ideal introduction to international humanitarian law.
 It has been fully revised, and is accessible to all readers interested in the origins, development and modern-day application of humanitarian law.